 7 Months Pregnant Ultrasound

 At the start of your third trimester, it is important to do a 7 Months Pregnant Ultrasound to show you how your baby is developing.
 The Ultrasound will show many distinguishable features of your baby.
 He/she will now weigh more than a pound and approximately 9’’ long from crown to toe.
-The lungs and the digestive system will be almost fully developed and the eyes will continue to open and close.
-You may also notice some head hair.
+The lungs and the digestive system will be almost fully developed.
+Your baby may also have some hair growth already.

 7 Months Pregnant Symptoms

-At seven months into your pregnancy and baby 7 month development – your baby weighs 2 ¼ pounds and measures 14.8” from crown to toe.
+At seven months into your pregnancy – your baby weighs 2 ¼ pounds and measures 14.8” from crown to toe.
 At this stage, women start experiencing additional symptoms and discomfort, but not all of them experience the same symptoms.
-Some of the common 7 month pregnancy symptoms include:-
+Some of the common 7-month pregnancy symptoms include:-

 Back Pain: Most women experience back pain because of the increased weight of the pregnancy on the back and joints.
-In addition, the pregnancy hormones also cause the hips and joints to relax, which also leads to pain.
+In addition, pregnancy hormones also cause the hips and joints to relax and loosen up, which also leads to pain.
 To help alleviate back pain, prenatal massage can be very ideal.

 Hemorrhoids: A number of women suffer from hemorrhoids during the third trimester.
 They result from the extra weight of the baby on veins in the rectal region.
 Hemorrhoids can be prevented by avoiding constipation as well as straining when passing stool.